team-capex/big-map-archive-api-client/README.md

 The command `bma finales-db back-up` requires another YAML configuration file that specifies the IP address and the port for the targeted FINALES server, and credentials for a user account on the server.
 This corresponds to the command option `--finales-config-file`.
 We recommend to place such a file in your project directory and to name it `finales_config.yaml`.
-Its content should be:
+Its content should be similar to:
 ```yaml
 ip_address: "<replace>" # Replace by IP address for a FINALES server
 port: "<replace>" # Replace by port for a FINALES server